 “Leadership is weird.
 So I made it weirder - on purpose.”

-Because the truth is, most leadership development never quite spoke to people like me — or the brilliant, thoughtful, slightly overwhelmed leaders I kept meeting.
+Most leadership development never really spoke to people like me — or the brilliant, thoughtful, slightly overwhelmed leaders I kept meeting.

 our